 The Town Clerk will notify the Elections Office at North Lincolnshire Council of the new Councillor appointment.
 The successful candidate(s) must complete the North Lincolnshire Council 'Register of Interests' form within twenty-eight days of being elected which will be provided to them by the Town Clerk, along with other induction pack information.

-Signed: Mayor of the Town Counci
+Signed: Town Mayor

-Name:

 Date:

-Signed: Clerk to the Town Council
+Signed: Town Clerk

-Name:

 Date:

 Appendix A

 CO-OPTED COUNCILLOR PERSON SPECIFICATION